hrbrmstr/crafter/README.md

 [What is a PCAP?](https://en.wikipedia.org/wiki/Pcap)

-You need the [crafter C++ library](https://github.com/pellegre/libcrafter), which lists the other dependencies.
+You need the [crafter C++ library](https://github.com/pellegre/libcrafter) installed and their site lists the other dependencies.

 If there's any hope for this to run on Windows (`libcrafter` supports Windows) it will be due to a Windows + (prbly some infosec) + `#rstats` person tagging along on this project.